 In addition to the Marxist-Leninist Fedayeen there was also a "socialist Shiism".
 These socialist Shiites, of course, were mainly Iranian students.
 They were persecuted under the Shah and many left the country.
 Although they classed themselves as socialists; they also encompassed all brands of Leftism: from Maoism and Trotskyism to Stalinism (i.e., they were pro-Soviet Union).
-Of course, when the revolution come, these socialist Shiites returned to Iran.
+Of course, when the revolution came, these socialist Shiites returned to Iran.

 It was the Communist Party which was to prove the most important Leftist group in revolutionary Iran.

 At the beginning, the head of the Tudeh Communist Party officially accepted the ayatollah as his guide.
 After all, why should a communist have had any problem with Khomeini’s professed aim to establish "an Islamic Republic which would protect the independence and democracy of Iran"?
 That is, although the Tudeh Communist Party more or less ignored the Islamic element of this proclamation, they thoroughly accepted its establishment of a Republic, its commitment to democracy and the independence (from the US) which it promised to bring about.
-Then, as now, Leftists were impressed by the Islamists’ - and even Islamic fundamentalists’ - use of the buzzwords "Republic", "democracy"and "independence" (from America).
+Then, as now, Leftists were impressed by the Islamists’ use of the buzzwords "Republic", "democracy"and "independence" (from America).

 We've just mentioned how Khomeini spoke with forked tongue - or with taqiyya tongue - about democracy.
 That was in November 1978.
-Literally, only a few months later, Khomeini denounced democracy as "alien to Islam".
+Literally only a few months later, Khomeini denounced democracy as "alien to Islam".
 The Leftists must have felt very foolish at the time for having trusted an Islamic reactionary and fundamentalist.
-Still, such things are still happening today, whether in Egypt, Libya, Bahrain and even in here at home in the UK.
+Still, such things are still happening today; whether in Egypt, Libya, Bahrain and even in here at home in the UK.

-Leftwing militants initially had a hand in controlling gangs of working-class youths; whom they ordered to take over the American "nest of spies" (amongst other things).
+Leftwing militants initially had a hand in controlling gangs of working-class youths; whom they ordered to take over the American "nest of spies" (among other things).
 All this Leftist violence led to trials, executions and confiscations of property.
 These Leftists were having a jolly good time doing the kinds of things they’d always wanted to do – kill people and confiscate property.
 However, on the sidelines the Islamists were very worried.
 Perhaps all this Marxist revolutionary stuff could get out of hand.
 That is, perhaps all these "revolutionary Iranians" will forget about Islam – or, more correctly, forget about Islamist ideology.
-In class terms, the holy middle class - being the good Muslims that they were - were also worried.
+In class terms, the religious middle class - being the good Muslims that they were - were also worried.
 And thus the Islamic clerics were worried because the devout middle class was worried.

 It was then clear that the "Islamist left" - including the unlikely Shiite socialists with their working-class boot boys - began to threaten Khomeini’s power; if not directly or explicitly.